 The Fusarium patches will spread, so it is important to treat them.

 Methods of Control

 Now this is where things get a little difficult.
 You can treat the diseased area with a fungicide but if the weather conditions are suitable for fungus growth, then the patch will just re-grow shortly after, defeating the purpose of applying it in the first place.
-Even though this will give some short term relief, you’ll have to apply it intermittently throughout the season.
+Even though this will give some short term relief, you will have to apply it intermittently throughout the season.

 Also remember that fungicides can also kill helpful disease and fungi, some of which promote the breakdown of thatch and organic matter within the soil.

 Now even though these methods can be effective, the best way to control Fusarium within your lawn is just to keep it properly maintained.
 This means mowing it every week, feeding it on a regular basis, aerating it whenever needed and overall making for the best grass growing conditions you can.
-If you do this then your lawn will be strong enough to combat the patches on its own without you having to take any extra precautions or make any repairs.
+If you do this then your lawn should be strong enough to combat the patches on its own without you having to take any extra precautions or make large repairs.

-- Brush then tread the seed in.
+- Lightly cover with top-soil, rake and tread the seed in.

 - You might also want to prune any overhanging branches to improve airflow around the patch.

 Just like controlling the disease, the best way to prevent Fusarium patch is to keep your lawn in the best condition possible.
-To ensure strong, thick and healthy grass growth you’re going to need to provide it with sufficient light, air, water and nutrition, all of which are supplied by proper lawn care procedures.
+To ensure strong, thick and healthy grass growth you are going to need to provide it with sufficient light, air, water and nutrition, all of which are supplied by proper lawn care procedures.

 If you found this post interesting then maybe you would like to see some of my other content and best garden tool reviews, each with full specifications, pros and cons, to help you decide what is the best choice for your circumstances.
 Visit the homepage on the link below –